-- Attempts to open an account with false information. - Transactions using cash, money orders, cashier's checks, wire transfers, or other cash equivalents. - Making an overpayment and then requesting a refund. - Payments or withdrawals that are unusual or inconsistent with a customer's business. - Unusual fund transfers to or from individuals or countries unrelated to the customer or transaction. - Transactions that might appear to be structured to evade recording or reporting requirements.
+- Attempts to open an account with false information. - Transactions using cash, money orders, cashier's checks, cross border wire transfers, or other cash equivalents. - Making an overpayment and then requesting a refund. - Payments or withdrawals that are unusual or inconsistent with a customer's business. - Unusual fund transfers to or from individuals or countries unrelated to the customer or transaction. - Transactions that might appear to be structured to evade recording or reporting requirements. - Source of funds coming from offshore or from parties that are not the customer.